Skip to main content

 React components with ES6

-Now, about the actual conversion from the ES5 code seen in the tutorial to ES6.
-There are a few things to remember, first, let's start with the most simple one - using ES6 classes.
+Now, the actual conversion from ES5 to ES6.
+A few things to remember, starting with the simplest: ES6 classes.

-The following code - which defines a React component can be very easily transformed into ES6:
+This code defines a React component and transforms easily into ES6:

 var CommentBox = React.createClass({